-This is a traditional Brazilian dish, known in Brazil as “Vatapa“.
+This is a traditional Brazilian dish, known in Brazil as “Moqueca“*.
 It is very popular along the coastal States specially the States of Bahia and Espírito Santo.
 This dish was heavily influenced by the African culture through the Africans who were brought to Brazil as slaves to work on the Plantations during Colonial times.
 There are several ways to prepare this dish depending on what State.
 It is best cooked in an iron skillet or dutch oven.
 Originally, it is very spicy but that is totally optional, the recipe I present here is definitely more mild.
-I showed this recipe on national television on the “Home Show” in 1992, since then I have made a few changes adapting to a better and lighter version.
+I showed this recipe on national television on the “Home Show” in 1992, since then I have made a few changes but the essence is the same.

 - 1lb raw shrimp, peeled and deveined.